-It is recommended that students enter this program as 11th or 12th graders.
+It is recommended that students enter this program as sixth, seventh, or eighth graders.
 Exceptions to this are a district-level decision based on class size, enrollment numbers, student maturity, and CTE delivery method.
-This is a hands-on, lab- or shop-based course.
-Therefore, a maximum of 15 students is recommended per class with only one class with the teacher at a time.
+This is a classroom-based course.
+Therefore, a maximum of 25 students is recommended for each class, and only one class with the teacher at a time.